twitter-archive/sbt-scrooge/README.md

 - `scroogeBuildOptions: Seq[String]`

-  list of command-line arguments to pass to scrooge; by default this is usually `Seq("--finagle", "--ostrich", "--verbose")`
+  list of command-line arguments to pass to scrooge (default: `Seq("--finagle", "--ostrich", "--verbose")`)

 - `scroogeThriftIncludeFolders: Seq[File]`

-  list of folders to search when processing "include" directives
+  list of folders to search when processing "include" directives (default: none)

 - `scroogeThriftSourceFolder: File`

-  where to find thrift files to compile
+  where to find thrift files to compile (default: `src/main/thrift/`)

 - `scroogeThriftOutputFolder: File`

-  where to put the generated scala files
+  where to put the generated scala files (default: `target/<scala-ver>/src_managed`)

 # Notes for helping work on sbt11-scrooge